scidam/cachepy/README.rst

     def my_heavy_function(x):
         '''Performs heavy computations'''

-        print('Hi, I am called...')
+        print('Hi, I was invoked...')
         return x**2

     my_heavy_function(3)
-    # Hi, I am called... will be printed
+    # Hi, I was invoked... will be printed
     # return 9
     my_heavy_function(3)
-    # 'Hi, I am called ...' will not be printed
+    # 'Hi, I was invoked ...' will not be printed
     # return 9
     time.sleep(2)
     my_heavy_function(3)
-    # 'Hi, I am called ...' will be printed again
+    # 'Hi, I was invoked ...' will be printed again
     # return 9